The Relationship Intelligence Model

 The Internal Family Systems (IFS) model constitutes both the psychotherapeutic basis and the reference framework for Relational Intelligence®: releasing the Self by relaxing constraints, bringing the Self into play as the primary therapist, unblending of the parts in relation to the Self, systemic work, and unburdening through memory reconsolidation.

-through the creation of a relational space between therapist and patient that is both verbal and physical;
+→ thanks to the creation of a relational space between therapist and patient in both verbal and bodily dimensions; ;

-par la mobilisation de compétences dites de « métacognition », through the application of "metacognitive" skills, which make the implicit explicit in the relational space, for both the therapist and the patient;
+→ through the application of "metacognitive" which make explicit what is implicit in the relationship between therapist and patient; ;

-by allowing the parts that are stuck, in the case of an attachment disorder, to have the only possible experience of the Self at the beginning of therapy: an indirect experience;
+→ to enable parties stuck in an attachment disorder to have the only possible experience of the Self at the beginning of therapy: an indirect experience; ;

 The skills developed are based on data from polyvagal theory which provides a neurobiological reading of attachment and its disorders.